WheteThunger/MonumentAddons/README.md

 Notes:
 - If a betting terminal spawns more than 3 seconds after the wheel, the wheel won't know about it.
 This means that if you add more betting terminals after spawning the wheel, you will likely have to reload the profile to respawn the wheel so that it can find all the betting terminals.

+### CH47 drop zones

+To place a CH47 drop zone, run the command `maprefab dropzone`.
+It can be removed using the `makill` command.

+Note: In order for a CH47 to drop a crate at this location, it must be within a monument that the chinook will visit.
+You can use the [Better Chinook Patrol](https://umod.org/plugins/better-chinook-patrol) plugin to customize which monuments can be visited.

 ### Common puzzle entities